Top Frog Farming For Beginners (Complete Guide) 2023 - May 2023

 The Chinese Academy of Engineering estimated the value of the country’s frog farming industry was over US $7 billion.
 Dressed carcass yields of farmed frog species differ, but a value of approximately 50% is typical.
 The rear legs of the frog generally account for half the carcass weight.

 Some markets also exist for frog skin as specialty leather.
 Some Western consumers are often familiar with frogs’ legs as an edible product, but it is more common to see the whole dressed carcass consumed in other parts of the world.
-Wild frogs offer a number of environmental services, not the least of which is the control of many agricultural pests.
+Wild frogs offer several environmental services, not the least of which is the control of many agricultural pests.

 Snake Farm: How to start a snake farm following these 6 free tips